benkuper/Unity-OSCQuery-Example/README.md

-# Unity-OSCQuery
+# Unity-OSCQuery-Example
-A seamless integration of OSCQuery in Unity
+Example project to show how to use the Unity-OSCQuery plugin : https://github.com/benkuper/Unity-OSCQuery

 # Installation